hannahwhy/sunspot-sequel/README.md

 Models must be persisted before indexing
 ----------------------------------------

+This adapter does not prevent you from invoking #index or #index! on unpersisted models.
+(I'm not yet quite sure if it should contain such a check:
+Sunspot's official ActiveRecord adapter doesn't do such a thing.)

 This may not actually be a limitation -- most people don't need to index records that haven't yet been saved somewhere -- but it's worth mentioning anyway.

-This adapter does not prevent you from invoking #index or #index! on unpersisted models.
-I'm not quite sure if it should contain such a check.

 Models to be indexed cannot use composite primary keys